Hostile Takeover

 All of the enemy’s attention was focused on her, now.
 Every gun, every bullet.
 V weaved through the air, robot vampire powers giving her exceptional speed.
 More bullets miss than hit, but there were a lot of bullets flying.

 The rounds pierced this body, and V felt nothing.
+Thump-thump.

-But as she flew, for the third time V noticed she was riddled full of holes.
+As the drone in a bomber jacket flew, for the third time V noticed she was riddled full of holes.
 This body wasn’t healing itself.
 She could heal herself with her powers, but she’d never had to do this many times in a fight.
-She barely had to do it at all – almost always just when J tested them.
+She barely had to do it at all — almost always just when J tested them.
 She thought it maintenance trivia.

 It took until then for V to understand something was wrong.
 Why wasn’t she healing?
 But she couldn’t poke around her internals, not in the middle of a fight.